earthcubeprojects-chords/chords/_pages/admin.md

 Sensor_Id: ID for a specific sensor.
 This takes priority over Instrument_ID and creates a unique key.
 This allows the sensor to be moved from one instrument to another if need be and still retain the same URL format for uploading data.

-Topic Category: Pull down menu of categories and instruments/
+Topic Category: Pull down menu of categories and instruments

 Description: (Add additional information you feel necessary here.
 Like location, website, or purpose.)